 Yet it´s better to workaround this topic by using some lightbox-extension instead.
 Your customers will appreciate that.

-#8 Updated by Nathan L almost 9 years ago
+#8 Updated by Nathan L about 9 years ago

 I made an attempt at fixing this one.

 I added a new parameter to imageLinkWrap called windowTemplateKey